-- organized a Value added course on "Ethical hacking" for the Second year and third year engineering students from all branches, for duration 27 june 2022 to 2 july 2022.
-It is aimed to provide knowledge to the students on how to identify the security parameters and penetration level in any organization in an ethical manner and mitigating threats. - organized a Value added course on "Advanced Java Programming" for the Second year and third year engineering students, for duration 25 Dec 2022- 29 Dec 2022.
-The course was delivered by faculty members of the computer engineering department and by industry resource person Mr.Piyush Atram, Tata Digital.
+- 4. Ethical hacking: The Department of Computer Engineering organized a Value added course on "Ethical hacking" for the Second year and third year engineering students from all branches, for duration 27 june 2022 to 2 july 2022.
+It is aimed to provide knowledge to the students on how to identify the security parameters and penetration level in any organization in an ethical manner and mitigating threats. - 5.
+Advanced Java : The Department of Computer Engineering organized a Value added course on "Advanced Java Programming" for the Second year and third year engineering students, for duration 25 Dec 2022- 29 Dec 2022.
+The course was delivered by faculty members of the computer engineering department and by industry resource person Mr.Piyush Atram,Tata Digital.